Aref-Akminasi/aws-developer-associate/DynamoDB.md

 ### Option 1: Partition Key (HASH)

-- Partiton key must be unique for each item
+- Partition key must be unique for each item
 - Partition key might not be null
 - Partition key must be "diverse" so that the data is distributed (ex: user_id)

-### Option 2: Parititon Key + Sort Key (HASH + RANGE)
+### Option 2: Partition Key + Sort Key (HASH + RANGE)

 - The combination must be unique for each item
-- Parition Key or Sort Key might not be null
+- Partition Key or Sort Key might not be null
 - While the same partition key or sort key may appear multiple times in the table, the same combination of both cannot be duplicated.

 ### Write Sharding

 - Imagine we have a voting application with two candidates, candidate A and candidate B
 - If Partition Key is Candidate ID this results into two partitions, which will generate issues (ex: Hot Partition)
-- A strategy that allows better distribution of items evenly across parititons: add a suffix or a prefix to a partition key value (ex: candidate_A-11, candidate_A-20)
+- A strategy that allows better distribution of items evenly across partitions: add a suffix or a prefix to a partition key value (ex: candidate_A-11, candidate_A-20)

 ## DynamoDB - Capacity Modes